If you're the forgetful type, take a few memorisation tips, backed by university research. Let's get those neurons firing!

 Cramming be damned

-The researchers found that cramming was better than doing no study at all, but overall not a great way to learn or memorise information.
+Researchers found that cramming was better than doing no study at all, but overall it was deemed not a great way to learn or memorise information.
 Spacing study out – what the paper called “distributed practice” – was by far the better option and, in fact, one of only two methods rated by the authors of the report as having “high utility”.

-The report essentially says “the longer the better” but acknowledges that for most students, studying over an extended period of time with a looming exam is impossible.
-It summarises in this way: “To remember something for 1 week, learning episodes should be spaced 12 to 24 hours apart; to remember something for 5 years, the learning episodes should be spaced 6 to 12 months apart.”
+The report essentially says “the longer you study, the better” but acknowledges that for most students, studying over an extended period of time with a looming exam is impossible.

 Practice does make perfect

-The other learning method to receive a “high” rating from the authors was practice testing, which they defined as “practicing recall of target information via the use of actual or virtual flashcards, completing practice problems or questions included at the end of textbook chapters, or completing practice tests included in the electronic supplemental materials that increasingly accompany textbooks.”
+The other learning method to receive a “high” rating from the authors of this report was practice testing, which the authors defined as “practicing recall of target information via the use of actual or virtual flashcards, completing practice problems or questions included at the end of textbook chapters, or completing practice tests included in the electronic supplemental materials that increasingly accompany textbooks.”

-You might be thinking, “That all sounds a bit 2005” but as a Time article on the study mentioned, regularly updated apps like Quizlet, StudyBlue and FlashCardMachine bring this approach to your phone tablet or laptop.
+You might be thinking that this sounds a little 2005, but as a Time article on the study mentioned, apps like Quizlet, StudyBlue and FlashCardMachine show that this method is still popular - better yet, you can now do it on your phone, tablet or laptop.
 Cram, another app not mentioned in the article, is also worth a look.

 Throw away your highlighter

-The science says highlighting (or underlining) notes is not a good use of your time if you’re trying to commit information to memory.
-The psychologists gave it a “low” rating and said that “with most participants, [it] does little to boost performance”.
+Sadly, science says that highlighting (or underlining) notes is not a good use of your time if you’re trying to commit information to memory.
+The psychologists in the aforementioned report gave it a “low” rating, noting that “with most participants, [it] does little to boost performance”.

-Although there was some evidence to suggest the technique might work if the student in question was a skilled highlighter (we didn’t realise there was such a thing), there was also evidence to say that “it may actually hurt performance on higher-level tasks that require inference making”.
+Although there was some evidence to suggest the technique might work if the student in question was a skilled highlighter (we didn’t realise there was such a thing!
+Did you?), there was also evidence to say that “it may actually hurt performance on higher-level tasks that require inference making”.
 In other words, it’s distracting.

-It might be time to throw your magic fluoro wand in the bin.
+It might be time to throw your beloved highlighter in the bin.

 Summarising?
 In a word: maybe